 I’m serious!
 Did you know you could actually save a life with your poop?

-Clostridium difficile intestinal infections are on the rise — in 2011 alone, nearly 500,000 people contracted the disease.
-29,000 people died just 30 days after being diagnosed.
-Those who survive are often faced with a choice between heavy, unsustainable antibiotic use or incessant recurrences for the rest of their lives.
+Clostridium difficile intestinal infections are on the rise.
+In 2011 alone, nearly 500,000 people contracted the disease.
+And of that number, 29,000 people died just 30 days after their diagnosis.
+Those who survive often face a choice between using heavy, unsustainable antibiotics and dealing with incessant recurrences for the rest of their lives.

 But there’s good news: 90 percent of patients who receive stool transplants are reportedly cured.
 It may not be the sexiest treatment ever, but it works.